RouleThomas/Akizu_Lab/009_MHC/004__mutationSimulation/labnote.md

 #--> results_contexts/combined_signature_summary_plots-highlight_random.pdf
 ```

 --> A[T>C]A got a low fraction STOP, but not a value of 0...
 Maybe because it is a mutation that change a stop codon to a stop codon?
-Or other issue direclty related to how my plot is make (I think related to forward/reverse...)
+Or other issue direclty related to how my plot is make (I think related to forward/reverse...).
+So probably issue with how frac_stop is computed!
+As should be 0 for this one!

+Issue from `## Annotation summary plot` scripts; when computing the stop; I include stop_retained (stop→stop) and/or stop_lost, so even a T>C context like `A[T>C]A` ends up with non-zero "stop"...
+  --> These scripts are wrong: `scripts/run_summary_plot-*.sh`
+    --> NO!!
+These scripts were good, `.json` is not good!